abse4411/projz_renpy_translation/README.md

 10. [0.4.4] Now you can use the OpenAI Endpoint to translate.
 See [Use OpenAI Endpoint](#use-openai-endpoint).
 11. [0.4.5] New command 'llm translate' is available, which uses the OpenAI Endpoint to improve translation quality and reduce translation errors.
 Usage: `llm_translate {index or name} -l {lang} -m {model_name} -t {target_lang}`, or using default config: `llm_translate {index or name} -l {lang} -a`.
+12. [0.4.5-fix] 1.
+Fix bugs.
+2. You can filter unwanted text in RealTime Translator.
 </details>

 # ✨RealTime Translator (Free and Open Source)